ClimenteA/sqlitepandas/README.md

 ### Usage

 Checkout sqlitepandas_test.ipynb to see how you can use it!
+(To big for github need to download it..)